 Friends from miles-around came for an overnight stay, and another pro-shooter from Portland was one of the gathered-souls.
 We ate, drank, laughed…and scouted our vistas for the morrow, setting-up tripods for the morning shoot.
 Lots of excitement!

 I used an intervalometer to ease the boring stuff like “timed” images during the initial (and final) sequences….but I was relying on my innate manual skills to capture a variety of time-values for the complete eclipse portion of the event.
 Everything was going according to plan!
-Until…I reached into my pocket for my trusty-dusty mini-light…and then….!!…I remembered loaning it to one of the city-campers who need it last night to find their tent after the evening party!
+Until…I reached into my pocket for my trusty-dusty mini-light…and then….!!…I remembered loaning it to one of the city-campers who needed it last night to find their tent after the evening party!

 I had no way to read (and quickly adjust…) my exposure-settings in the dark!
 I moaned!